White House set to meet with senior airline, cruise industry officials

 Pence, who is overseeing the administration’s efforts, will attend a meeting on Wednesday with airline officials Wednesday.
 Administration and airline officials said those planning to attend include the chief executives of American Airlines Group Inc (AAL.O), United Airlines Holdings Inc (UAL.O), Southwest Airlines Co (LUV.N), Spirit Airlines Inc (SAVE.N) and JetBlue Airways Corp (JBLU.O).

 Pence’s office said he will meet on Saturday with cruise line chief executives in Florida.
-He will also meet with 3M Co (MMM.N) executives Minnesota, where 3M is based, on Thursday.
+He will also meet with 3M Co (MMM.N) executives in Minnesota, where 3M is based, on Thursday.

 3M told CNBC last week it was ramping up production of its N95 respirator mask in the face of rising demand.